-

 For a deeper dive into what your receipt should include and why it matters so much, you can learn more by understanding Goodwill donation receipts and how they fit into your overall tax strategy.
 This knowledge, paired with the right tools, empowers you to claim your deductions with total confidence, ensuring you get back every dollar you deserve.

-Sidestepping Errors with a System
+Sidestepping Errors With a System

 Goodwill’s own growth highlights the power of the secondhand market, which is thriving as consumers seek value and sustainability.
 You can read more about how Goodwill is thriving in a tough retail world.
 This scale just goes to show how important accurate valuation is for the millions of donors powering it all.
-A good system makes sure your contribution is counted correctly—for them, and for you.
+A good system makes sure your contribution is counted correctly — for them, and for you.

 Putting It All Together: From Clutter to Deductions